-This article is part of a series created in partnership with SiteGround.
+This article was sponsored by SiteGround.
 Thank you for supporting the partners who make SitePoint possible.

-In this article I’m going to talk about what React JS is good at and what makes it work, which should provide you with some context to help you decide if this library could be a good fit for your next project.
+In this article, I’m going to talk about what React is good at and what makes it work, which should provide you with some context to help you decide if this library could be a good fit for your next project.

-It’s an open source project which to date rakes in well over 67,000 stars on GitHub.
+It’s an open-source project which, to date, has raked in over 74,000 stars on GitHub.

-- Declarative — which means that you only need to design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes
+- Declarative: you only need to design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

 How Does the Virtual DOM Work?